bhushanmandava/virtualmachines-app-deployment/README.md

 6. Open a pull request.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

 ## Contact
-For any questions or feedback, please contact me at [bhushanmandava16@gmail.com].
+For any questions or feedback, please contact me at your-email@example.com.